Fliplet/fliplet-cli/docs/API/helpers/quickstart.md

       { name: 'content', type: 'text', label: 'Content' }
     ]
   },
-  // Enable support for reactive data when used
+  // Change this to "true" to enable support for reactive data when used
   // in a dynamic container or list repeater component.
-  supportsDynamicContext: true
+  supportsDynamicContext: false
 });
 ```